chrisl8/Orac/Readme.md

  - Install image using the Raspberry Pi Imager.
    - Note that it requires at least a 32GB card.
 16GB is too small and will appear to just fail to image the card.
  - Insert SD Card and boot up.
-   - I plugged into Ethernet, so it didn't ask about Wifi or network setup.
+   - I plugged into Ethernet, so it didn't ask about Wi-Fi or network setup.
  - Select "No Backend"
  - Use Default Speech Engines